ClaireDons/ClaireDons.github.io/bisicles_knmi.md

   `git clone -b release https://gitlab.com/petsc/petsc.git petsc`

-  The generic instructions tell you to download the "maint" but it doesn't seem to be possible anymore.
-For some reason your download directory needs to be called `petsc`now or it refuses to install.
 The [PETSc](https://www.mcs.anl.gov/petsc/index.html) website has useful information on what PETSc is, downloading and installing it.

 * Configure PETSc: